L4w1i3t/Alter-Ego-AI/README.md

    - Type your message for the program to respond.

 4. **Receive Responses**:
-   - ALTER EGO generates a context-aware response using OpenAI GPT.
+   - ALTER EGO generates a context-aware response using a language model.
    - The response is vocalized through ElevenLabs' voice synthesis.
    - An avatar displays appropriate expressions based on the emotional context.